 The OSRT Education and Research Foundation (OSRTERF) Case Study Presentation Competition is open to all registered and student technologist members of the OSRT.
 There are separate technologist and student categories for the competition; students and technologists will not compete against each other.
 The competition is a two-step process and will be judged on the basis of a Microsoft PowerPoint or Google Slide presentation with an accompanying outline, and a final case study live presentation for participants at the OSRT Annual Meeting.

-- Step 1: Submission of the competition application, a Microsoft PowerPoint or Google Slide presentation (saved as a PowerPoint file format), and a detailed outline of the presentation content.
+- Step 1: Submission of the competition application, a Microsoft PowerPoint or Google Slide presentation, and a separate detailed outline of the presentation content, and

-- Step 2: A live presentation of the submitted Case Study for attendees at the OSRT Educator Symposium (student presenters) or the OSRT Annual Meeting (registered technologists/therapist presenters).
+- Step 2*: A live presentation of the submitted Case Study for attendees at the OSRT Educator Symposium (student presenters) or the OSRT Annual Meeting (registered technologists/therapist presenters).

 Please thoroughly review the submission information, competition guidelines, and grading rubric for specific competition rules.

 - Serving as a learning opportunity for all participants,

 - Emphasizing the value and use of diagnostic imaging,

 - Researching a particular disease, condition, or injury,